On the proper interval completion problem within some chordal subclasses: Introduction

 Graph modification problems can be used to address many fundamental problems, not only in graph theory itself, but also to model a large number of practical applications in several different fields.
 Some of \suggestion{the fields in which graph modification problems are widely used to model applications are}{of those fields include} molecular biology, computational algebra, and more \suggestion{precisely}{generally}, \suggestion{in}{} areas that involve modelling based on graphs where the missing edges are due to a lack of data, for example in data clustering problems~\cite{Goldberg1995,Natanzon2001}.
 In many of these applications, an edge modification of the graph that models the experimental data corresponds to correcting errors and inconsistencies in the data.

-Given a graph $G$ and a graph property $\Pi$, a \emph{graph modification problem} consists in studying how to add or delete the minimum number of vertices or edges from $G$ in order to obtain a graph that satisfies the property $\Pi$.
-In this article, the property $\Pi$ will represent a graph class, such that the graph resulting from the modification verifies inclusion into this class.
+Given a graph $G$ and a graph property $\Pi$, a \emph{graph modification problem} consists of studying how to add or delete the minimum number of vertices or edges from $G$ in order to obtain a graph that satisfies the property $\Pi$.
+In this article, the property $\Pi$ will represent a graph class, such that the graph resulting from the modification belongs to this class.
 We focus our attention on one of the four basic graph modification problems: the $\Pi$-completion problem.